harmony-one/x/progress/ivan-homoliak.md

+**2023-10-23 Mon:**
+Deploying and configuring Mistral 7B locally on CPU and GPU machines (still in progress for today).

+---

 **2023-10-20 Fri:**
 Debugging vocode REACT app.
 Studied REACT documentation.
 Configured Let's encrypt certificate for development Willow inference server - however, not on our GPU server - waiting on Sun to assign domain name to it or give me access to cloud configuration.
 Testing Yuriy's demo.